throughput-ec/UnacquiredSites/README.md

 ### Tips for Contributing

 Issues and bug reports are always welcome.
-Code clean-up, and feature additions can be done either through pull requests to [project forks]() or branches.
+Code clean-up, and feature additions can be done either through branches.

 All products of the Throughput Annotation Project are licensed under an [MIT License](LICENSE) unless otherwise noted.